 Wow.
 Just wow.

+So there you have it, a landmark restaurant in Lakeland, Florida, that you need to visit.
 And if you’re in town during the holidays, do as the locals do and pick up a whole pie!

 940 Florida Ave S